Arriving, Adjusting, Remembering - A Photograph, a Sausage Roll and the Slow Work of Belonging.

 500 g lamb mince

-1 cup flat leaf parsley finely chopped
+1 cup flat-leaf parsley, finely chopped

-4 tbsp of chopped rosemary
+4 tbsp chopped fresh rosemary

 1 tsp dried chilli flakes

-Salt to taste
+Salt & pepper, to taste

 Finely grated rind of 1 lemon